FDI World Dental Federation notation

-FDI World Dental Federation notation (also "FDI notation" or "ISO 3950 notation") is the world's most commonly used dental notation (tooth numbering system).
+FDI World Dental Federation notation (also called FDI notation or ISO 3950 notation) is the world's most commonly used dental notation (tooth numbering system).
 It is designated by the International Organization for Standardization as standard ISO 3950 "Dentistry — Designation system for teeth and areas of the oral cavity".

 The system is developed by the FDI World Dental Federation.
 It is also used by the World Health Organization, and is used in most countries of the world except the United States (which uses the UNS).

 The system uses two numbers to define each tooth.
 One to specify the quadrant, and one to specify the tooth within that quadrant.

 Orientation of the chart is traditionally "dentist's view", i.e. patient's right corresponds to notation chart left.
 The designations "left" and "right" on the chart below correspond to the patient's left and right.

 Table of codes

 X-ray of the teeth and jaw showing the normal permanent teeth.
 The last two teeth on the patient's left (the dentist's right), 28 and 38 - the maxillary and mandibular third molars (popularly the upper and lower wisdom teeth) are severely impacted.